AntonWangDTU/22163_Python_Unix_Project/README.md

 ### Data Format

-The data should come in a list of data points - either tab or comma seperated.
+The data should come in a list of data points - either tab or comma separated.
 The data points may or may not have IDs.
 Examples:
 ```
 Point00	0.2605	0.6913	0.2874	0.4148
 Point01	0.7535	0.1888	0.6069	0.4798